grpc/proposal/L72-core-google_default_credentials-extension.md

-The Google default credentials created by the `grpc_google_default_credentials_create` function in Core enable connection to Google services via a combination of ALTS and SSL credentials, along with a special oauth2 token that must assert the same identity as the channel-level ALTS credential, which is gathered from a request to the `http://metadata.google.internal/computeMetadata/v1/project/service-accounts/default/token` endpoint.
+The Google default credentials created by the `grpc_google_default_credentials_create` function in Core enable connection to Google services via a combination of ALTS and SSL credentials, along with a special oauth2 token that, by default, asserts the same identity as the channel-level ALTS credential.
+The ALTS credential will use the identity in a token gathered from a request to the `http://metadata.google.internal/computeMetadata/v1/project/service-accounts/default/token` endpoint.